🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 After exploring the citadel, we booked a quick Grab ride (about 5 minutes) to the Temple of Literature.
 If you prefer to walk, it’s roughly 1.2 km or a 15-minute walk between the two landmarks.

 The Temple of Literature was one of our favorite stops that day.
 Founded in 1070, it’s home to Vietnam’s first national university and offers a serene escape from the city’s energy.
-The complex is full of historic charm—courtyards lined with ancient trees, turtle stelae honoring scholars, and stunning pavilions designed in traditional Vietnamese architecture.
+The complex is full of historic impact.
+From courtyards lined with ancient trees, turtle stelae honoring scholars, and stunning pavilions designed in traditional Vietnamese architecture.
 It’s a peaceful, reflective spot steeped in academic and cultural pride.

 📍Temple of Literature in Google Maps